Social Investment Policy

 5. Social Investment

-The projects eligible for Romi’s Social Investment will necessarily be developed through:
+The projects eligible for Romi’s Social Investment will necessarily be developed through a proponent:

 a.
-Legal entity of a private nature, organized in the form of a non-profit company, such as associations and foundations, formally constituted and active in fact and in law or (ii) exceptionally, a for-profit company, at the discretion of the Executive Ethics Committee, as long as they are projects carried out directly or indirectly by cultural producers, under the laws of incentive to culture and sports, and that have incentive destination controls duly regulated by specific legislation;
+Legal entity of a private nature, organized in the form of (i) a non-profit company, such as associations and foundations, formally constituted and active in fact and in law or (ii) exceptionally, a for-profit company, at the discretion of the Executive Ethics Committee, as long as they are projects carried out directly or indirectly by cultural producers, under the laws of incentive to culture and sports, and that have incentive destination controls duly regulated by specific legislation;

 Will not be eligible to receive Social Sponsorship and/or investment: